-- Publications & Insights
+Publications & Insights

-Kirsten Kern is a partner in our Johannesburg office Banking and Finance Department.
+    Kirsten Kern is a partner in our Johannesburg office, in the Banking and Finance Department.

     She specialises in banking and financial services regulatory law and has practiced in this field for the firm’s account since 2006.

-Kirsten has significant experience and expertise in banking, financial services and investment management regulatory law and regularly advises clients, both local and foreign, on the content and implications of the National Payment Systems Act, 1998, the Financial Advisory and Intermediary Services Act, 2002, the Collective Investment Schemes Control Act, 2002, the National Credit Act, 2005, the National Payment Systems Act, 1998, the Banks Act, 1990, the Financial Intelligence Centre Act, 2001, the Financial Markets Act, 2012, the National Credit Act, 2005, the Long-Term Insurance Act, 1998, the Short-Term Insurance Act, 1998, the Companies Act, 2008, the Electronic Communications and Transactions Act, 2002 and the Consumer Protection Act, 2008.
+    Kirsten has significant experience and expertise in all aspects of banking, financial services and investment management regulatory law, and regularly advises clients, both local and foreign, on the content and implications of the National Credit Act, 2005, the Financial Advisory and Intermediary Services Act, 2002, the Collective Investment Schemes Control Act, 2002, the National Credit Act, 2005, the National Payment Systems Act, 1998, the Banks Act, 1990, the Financial Intelligence Centre Act, 2001, the Financial Markets Act, 2012, the new Insurance Act, 2017, the Companies Act, 2008, the Electronic Communications and Transactions Act, 2002 and the Consumer Protection Act, 2008.
 Kirsten also advises clients on the recently introduced Financial Sector Regulation Act, 2017 (South Africa’s primary “Twin Peaks” regulation), as well as on the Conduct of Financial Institutions Bill and its implications for the future of the South African financial services landscape under the ‘Twin Peaks’ model of regulation.

     She has strong contacts with the various regulatory bodies and agencies operative under the Acts on which she advises and she regularly engages on behalf of clients with the National Credit Regulator, the Financial Sector Conduct Authority, the South African Reserve Bank, the Prudential Authority, the Financial Intelligence Centre and the National Consumer Commission.

     She has LLB and LLM (Banking Law) degrees (both awarded cum laude) from the Rand Afrikaans University (RAU) (now the University of Johannesburg).